AvaniImpetus/leapogic-ai/docs/common/com/impetus/idw/wmg/common/glue_utils.md

 ### copy_file_from_local_to_s3()

 **Purpose:**
-Uploads a file from the local filesystem to S3.
+Uploads/Copy a file from the local filesystem to S3.

 **Args:**